dogadogan/BrightMarker/README.md

 string data = udpReceive.data;
 Debug.Log(data);
 ```
 This script will now output your data into the console.
 You can remove this Debug.log() statement, it's only there so that you can see what your data looks like and then decide how you want to parse it.
-For example, if what you see printed to the console is this...
+For example, if what you see printed on the console is this...
 ```python
 ArUco ID: 3, X-coord: 10, Y-coord: 20, Z-coord: 30
 ```